 End users are automatically guided through the application with the help of process flows, where the subsequent process steps that must be acted upon are presented to them.
+System flows are process flows that do not require user input.
+They can contain reusable subflows.
 Process flows are designed graphically, as seen below.

 Example of a process flow

-Scheduling of process flows allows applications to autonomically operate on the background without requiring any user interaction.
+Scheduling process flows allows applications to autonomically operate in the background without requiring any user interaction.